-Choosing an appropriate and comfortable van to live in is one of the biggest decisions you will make during your van life journey.
-For first timers, deciding which are the best vans for you can be a difficult decision because how do you know which vehicle is best if you’ve never lived in a van before?
+Choosing an appropriate and comfortable van to live in is one of the most significant decisions you will make during your van life journey.
+For first-timers, deciding which vans are best for you can be difficult because how do you know which vehicle is best if you’ve never lived in a van before?

-The answer to ‘which are the best van for van life’ really depends on your own needs and requirements.
-There are so many different types of vehicles to live in because everyone’s needs are different.
+The answer to ‘the best vans for van life’ depends on your needs and requirements.
+There are many different types of vehicles to live in because everyone’s needs differ.

-The purpose of this blog post is to showcase the most popular vehicles for van life and discuss each vehicle’s pros and cons.
-At the end, we also explain which vehicle we chose and why it’s been perfect for our needs.
+This blog post aims to showcase the most popular vehicles for van life and discuss each vehicle’s pros and cons.
+Ultimately, we also explain which vehicle we chose and why it’s been perfect for our needs.

-When choosing the best type of vans for your own van life adventure, it’s important to consider all the different factors that go into a vehicle choice.
+When choosing the best type of van for your van life adventure, it’s essential to consider all the factors that go into a vehicle choice.
 These factors aren’t necessarily weighted the same, and you’ll have to decide which facets are more important to you than others.

-Is it easy to live inside your van for extended periods of time?
+- Livability – Is it easy to live inside your van for extended periods?
 Can you stand up straight and move around inside?
 Is it comfortable to be in your van during bad weather days?

-How easy to drive is your vehicle?
+- Drivability – How easy to drive is your vehicle?
 Can you navigate urban cities and compact parking lots?
 Is the van so bulky that you dread driving it off the highway?
-If the goal for your van life is to travel, then choosing a vehicle that drives and maneuvers well is important.
+If the goal for your van life is to travel, then choosing a vehicle that drives and maneuvers well is essential.

-If driving out to rural, off-the-grid type places is your objective for van life, than selecting a van that has dedicated off-road capabilities may be important to you.
+- Off-Road Capabilities – If driving out to rural, off-the-grid type places is your objective for van life, selecting a van with dedicated off-road capabilities may be necessary.

-If you plan to put on thousands of miles on your vehicle and are budget conscious, then gas efficiency is an important factor to consider when choosing the right vehicle for your van life.
+- Gas Efficiency – If you plan to put thousands of miles on your vehicle and are budget-conscious, then gas efficiency is essential to consider when choosing the right vehicle for your van life.
 Even a difference of as little as 3-5mpg can really save your wallet.

-Do you care about how much your vehicle stands out?
+- Stealth – Do you care about how much your vehicle stands out?
 Maybe you plan to free camp in urban areas and want to deter curious eyes?
-To some a stealth van is a crucial factor to consider when selecting their vehicle, and a non-factor for others.
+To some, a stealth van is a crucial factor to consider when selecting their vehicle and a non-factor for others.